Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: Methodology

 \subsubsection{Offline ERTMS/ETCS Execution}

-The first step begins with an offline ERTMS/ETCS execution, where a test suite is applied to a simulation environment or an actual system implementation.
-In the case of simulating the system, several types of high-level events can be collected.
+The first step begins with offline ERTMS/ETCS execution, where a test suite is applied to a simulation environment or an actual system implementation.
+The simulation of ERTMS/ETCS systems can provide different types of high-level events that can be used to characterize the execution model of the target scenario.
 For example, di Tommaso et al. \cite{ditommaso2005anomaliessimulation} simulated the Track Ahead Free (TAF) procedure with a trackside simulation environment.
 In this procedure, the RBC sends a TAF request to the train driver through the DMI to possibly grant a full supervision MA.
 Gaspari et al. \cite{gaspari2019hybrideuropeanrailtrafficmgms} exemplified another remarkable simulation approach, involving the execution of abstract state machines representing several ERTMS/ETCS L3 scenarios to test the correctness of their models.
 The execution traces are collected to model the software behavior.
 We define a set of $k$ traces as $\Sigma = \{\sigma_1, \sigma_2, \dots, \sigma_k\}$, where each trace $\sigma$ is an ordered sequence of events: $\sigma = \langle e_1, e_2, \dots, e_{|\sigma|} \rangle \in \Sigma$, with $e_j$ representing the $j$-th event.
 The definition of an event depends on the level of abstraction used in simulating ERTMS/ETCS L2.
-Since these systems involve distributed software components communicating over a railway network, events may correspond to specific software procedures executed by those components.
+Since these systems involve distributed software components communicating over a railway network, events may correspond to specific software procedures executed by these components.
 This is a realistic representation, as safety-critical ETCS software is usually implemented in C/C++ \cite{angeletti2010safetycriticalsoftwarecoverageanalysis, cimatti2012ertmsl2verificationvalidation, karg2016modeldrivenseopenetcs}.